Kanab 3-Day Family Itinerary

 By: Ann Whittaker

+And yes, you actually can do every one of those — in only three days — if you follow this handy Kanab itinerary.
 Test it out.
-Take your next weekend (or any 3 days of the week--see if we care!) and settle into Kanab, basecamp for Zion National Park, Bryce Canyon National Park, Coral Pink Sand Dunes, Grand Canyon North Rim, Lake Powell, Paria Canyon and the entire Grand Staircase-Escalante National Monument.
+Find a long weekend and settle into Kanab, basecamp for Zion National Park, Bryce Canyon National Park, Coral Pink Sand Dunes, Grand Canyon North Rim, Lake Powell, Paria Canyon and the entire Grand Staircase-Escalante National Monument.

 Salt Lake City → Kanab: 312 miles, 4 hours 42 minutes